pyscaffold/pyscaffold/docs/install.rst

 =======================

-If you run commands like ``python setup.py test`` and ``python setup.py docs`` within your project, some additional requirements like Sphinx and py.test will be installed automatically.
+If you run commands like ``python setup.py test`` and ``python setup.py docs`` within your project, some additional requirements like py.test will be installed automatically.
 This is quite comfortable on the one hand but will also pollute your project with a lot of *egg*-folders.
 In order to avoid this just install following packages inside your virtual environment before you run *setup.py* commands like *doc* and *test*: